-Use the Search Box below to find your train tickets from Bangkok to Lampang:
+Use the Search Box below to buy your train tickets from Bangkok to Lampang:

-We recommend booking either the day time train, Train #7 or a sleeper berth on the last train of the day, Train #51 for travel to Lampang.
-The other three train services from Bangkok to Lampang arrive early in the morning before anything opens and passengers on these trains will have a long wait before they can check into their accommodation.
+For travel to Lampang we recommend booking either the day time train, Train #7, or a sleeper berth on the last train of the day, Train #51.
+The other three overnight train services from Bangkok to Lampang arrive early in the morning before anything opens and passengers on these trains will have a long wait before they can check into their accommodation.